 We have made tables ranging in size from 16" round candlestands to 18' boardroom tables.
 Contact us today to commission your dining, bedside, or specialty table.

 Casepieces are chests of drawers, freestanding cabinets, armoires, and some specialized wall hung cabinets.
 These are solid wood furniture pieces with traditional joinery.

 I also make kitchen cabinets, and they have their own page under the portfolio tab.

 We build custom kitchens, closets, and unique built-ins working with customers to design beautiful parts of their homes often highlighted using native wood species that have been locally harvested.

 Turned Hollow Forms

 Hollow forms are some of the most beautiful, challenging, and fun forms to turn.
-They have a delicacy and presence that bowls seldom share.
+I enjoy Turning them as time allows, contact me for current availability.

 One of my woodworking mentors was the late Allen Ritzman.
 He was a pioneer in large bowl and hollow vessel turning, and a great friend.
 I am continuing his legacy of fine turned wooden objects, using two of his hand built lathes.
 Some of the bowls pictured here may be for sale.
 Contact me for current availability.